Maneren/dotfiles/README.md

  - fzf

 ## Terminal
-used in Windows Terminal with [this config](https://github.com/Maneren/WindowsTerminalConfig)
+Desktop files are used in Windows Terminal with [this config](https://github.com/Maneren/WindowsTerminalConfig)